WaleedBakar/trech201_v2/README.md

-# trech201_v2
+# Virtualization
 v2

 ## DevOps

 ## Ease of use- Other teams are going to ise the tools we cerate. they wont use them if they are not user friendly.

-## flexibility - it ca be easy to get locked in to using a specific product tool or softrware. and then it becomes hard for them to keep up with industy changes .
+## flexibility - it can be easy to get locked in to using a specific product tool or softrware. and then it becomes hard for them to keep up with industy changes .

 ## Robustness -  we need as close to 100% uptime as possible for our company services

-## Cost -  cost is often overlooked we nned to make sure the company is being effcient as possible in its trch dealings.  for example how powerful a machine do we need to conduct a task.
+## Cost -  cost is often overlooked we need to make sure the company is being effcient as possible in its trch dealings.  for example how powerful a machine do we need to conduct a task.
 Do we nned curtain servers running? ect.
 #

 ## Risk manager